FAQ_Banner_1280x300

 When and where do the teams train?

 Full-time training for the Rapids Academy begins in August of each year.
-Our teams typically train Tuesday, Wednesday, Thursday and Friday evenings at DICK’S Sporting Goods Park.
+Our teams typically train Tuesday, Wednesday, Thursday and Friday at DICK’S Sporting Goods Park.
+The U18 & U16 age levels train in the morning and complete their schooling online at the stadium post training each day.
+The U15 age group has the option to opt in to the online school program.
+These players participate in morning small group training sessions at Dicks sporting Goods Park.
+The U15, U14 & U13 teams train early in the evening on the turf fields at DSGP.
 There will be training and/or games played on Saturdays and Sundays each week.
-We have two artificial fields at DICK’S Sporting Goods Park, which serve as our winter training home; therefore we train outside year round with our teams.
+We have two artificial fields and three grass fields at DICK’S Sporting Goods Park, which serve as our training home.

 What is the schedule like?

-Academy players commit to an 11 month schedule.
+Academy players commit to a 10-month schedule.
 During that period, players will participate exclusively in Colorado Rapids training sessions and approved competition.
-The training segments will be as follows (subject to adjustment): U-14, U-15, and U-17.
+The training segments will be as follows (subject to adjustment):

 What costs are associated with the program?

 Players do not pay to participate in the Colorado Rapids Academy.
-All coaching, facilities, registration, travel, meals and most equipment is provided for the players who participate in the Rapids Academy.
-Players must provide their own transportation to practice.
+All coaching, facilities, registration, travel, meals and equipment are provided for the players who participate in the Rapids Academy.
+Players must provide their own transportation to and from practice.

 Do you help with the college search process?

-While the mission of our Academy is to produce players for our first team, the majority of our players will go on to play college soccer at a school and a level that suits their academic and athletic talents as part of their development pathway.
+While the mission of our Academy is to produce players for our first team, the majority of our players will go on to play college soccer at a level that suits their academic and athletic talents as part of their development pathway.
 We feel it is important to start the college search process early.
-The club provides educational sessions for our players beginning with the U-15 teams.
-These sessions are age group/grade level specific and are made available to all of our high school age groups.
+The club provides educational sessions for our players beginning with the U-16 teams.
+These sessions are age group/grade level specific and are made available to all high school age groups.
 In addition, our staff is in constant communication with college coaches.
 We are in the unique position of not only sending players off to college, but we are also monitoring players for summer training programs and the MLS SuperDraft.
-The relationships built with college coaches through this process ultimately benefit all of the players in our program.
+The relationships built with college coaches through this process ultimately benefits all the players in our program.